-Total assets have remained reasonably consistent during the past two fiscal years.
-The decrease in value since 2016 is due to the Company's exploration and development activities that led to a lower cash balance together with a decline in marketable securities and long term investments.
+Total assets declined consistently during the past two fiscal years.
+The decrease in value since 2016 was due to the Company's exploration and development activities that led to a lower cash balance together with a decline in marketable securities and long-term investments.